 I’ve been to Providence, Rhode Island, a couple of times, and I can see why a person would become enthralled with the place.
 It’s many of the most pleasant adjectives of a city without most of the more negative ones.
 Providence’s biggest flaw, though, is that it doesn’t quite recognize its own master yet.
 You’d think Providence would be starved enough for notable natives that it’d embellish someone like Lovecraft even if he didn’t deserve it.
-After all, who the heck hails from Providence, anyway?
 But, no, not a single statue, bust, or “Lovecraft lived here” plaque marks Lovecraft’s place in Providence history.
-I have to admit, though, the non-recognition kind of sits well with me, too.
-It allows the unique pleasure of adoration of a master that too few adore as a master.
-And I’m all about unique pleasures.
-And sordid ones, but that’s irrelevant to this article.

 But I’m not into Lovecraft for his close-held joys.
 I’m into him for his tentacled terrors.

 What makes Lovecraft’s work valuable and unique first and foremost is the fact that his horror is predominantly philosophical.
 It’s not axe-wielding psychopaths and possessed kitchen appliances.
 There are no paltry scares that can be induced just as easily by dropping a metal pan on a tiled floor in a silent room.
-Lovecraft’s concept of horror is engulfing to the point of despair, but only if you pay attention, and only if you allow the idea to fester a bit in your mind.
-Readers looking for immediate physical reactions from their horror won’t get Lovecraft.
+Lovecraft’s concept of horror is engulfing to the point of despair, especially if you allow his ideas to fester a bit in your mind.
 His horrors are not the edge-of-your-seat type; they are the edge-of-a-profound-abyss type.
 In Lovecraft’s conception of the universe, myopia is the only thing that keeps us sane.

 You see, your average scientist will walk up to a lectern and say, “The universe is billions of light years across, billions of years old, and completely random.”
 He will say this with both apparent conviction and apparent humility.
 However, that scientist is faking either one or both of those traits, because the instant one accepts the ideas just proffered with complete conviction, he will immediately start writhing on the floor, chewing on his tongue, and spewing blood and incoherencies.
-And no human is capable of humility equal to that notion of the universe.
 Lovecraft kind of got all that, and his worked is imbued with the idea.

-So I’ve always had it on my mind to Quantum Leap back and fix that little mess up of God’s and mine, and when I finally got the chance, I figured I should check out other Lovecraftian locations.
-One other, actually, although I ended up checking out another by accident.
-If you want to do a full tour of Lovecraft’s Providence, you have to go, well, everywhere, from the spot where his first residence and birthplace once stood to the hospital where both his mother and father died insane to the funeral home that held his services to the library and neighborhoods that he frequented to all the places he incorporated into his stories.
+If you want to do a full tour of Lovecraft’s Providence, you have to go, well, everywhere, from the spot where his first residence and birthplace once stood to the hospital where both his mother and father died to the funeral home that held his services to the library and neighborhoods that he frequented to all the places he incorporated into his stories.
 Like the gravestone says, Lovecraft was Providence.
-On this particular trip to Providence, I just didn’t have the time.
-But I highly recommend touring the whole city Lovecraft-style, regardless of the fact that I didn’t.
-It’ll give you a reason to walk around Providence.
-Because you don’t have one yet.
+On this particular trip to Providence, I didn’t have the time.
+But I highly recommend touring the whole city Lovecraft-style.
+I ended up doing four sites pretty easily, starting with the most important.